yaouDev/japan-travel-tips/Food/Restaurants/README.md

 Food is ordered to be shared among all of you, typically everyone starts with a draft beer and edamame (you don't have to, obviously).
 Menu items are mostly meant to complement alcoholic beverages but treating it like a dinner works just fine, although it will be more expensive to get full.
 Dishes are typically tapas-sized (i.e., relatively small).

+Note that some izakaya will allow smoking.
+Usually there are seperate seating for smoking/non-smoking.

 ## Eating Etiquette